Paul Ratcliffe, Olympic Silver Medallist

 What are team races?

 In team races, teams of three boats work together for the fastest possible time.
-The team time is taken from the time the first boat starts to the time the third boat finishes - but there's a big penalty if all the third boat doesn't finish within fifteen seconds of the first.
+The team time is taken from the time the first boat starts to the time the third boat finishes - but there's a 50-second penalty if the third boat doesn't finish within fifteen seconds of the first.

 Team racing means working together, co-ordinating movement to stay close together.
 Good teams interweave on upstream gates.